jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 categories: Security_Robot
 ---

+[Enhance DC Motors using Motor Encoders]: {% link _posts/2025-04-08-SecurityRobot-MotorEncoder.md %}
 [RPLidar in ROS 2 Docker on Raspberry Pi]: {% link _posts/2025-02-08-SecurityRobot-RPLidar.md %}
+[Droid Vision with built-in Joystick and Keypad]: {% link _posts/2025-03-06-DroidVision-Teleop.md %}

 I am always curious about how the Roomba vacuum automatically creates a map of the floor by driving around.
-In this article, I will explain how to create the floor map using a mobile robot with the Nav2 SLAM Toolbox.
+In this blog, I will explain how to create the floor map using a mobile robot with the Nav2 SLAM Toolbox.

 ## Get to Know the SLAM Toolbox

-The Nav2 (Navigation 2) stack is a modular system that enables autonomous navigation for mobile robots in ROS.
-The SLAM Toolbox, which stands for Simultaneously Localize and Map, plays a key role in the navigation stack and is part of ROS Nav2.
+The Nav2 (Navigation 2) stack is a modular system that enables autonomous navigation for mobile robots in the ROS framework.
+The SLAM Toolbox, which stands for Simultaneous Localization and Mapping, plays a crucial role in the navigation stack and is part of ROS Navigation 2.

 ### Mapping

 The SLAM Toolbox is a 2D mapping system based on LiDAR data and odometry.
 It enables the robot to generate a map of an unknown environment while tracking its position on that map in real time.
-SLAM Toolbox builds an 2D occupancy grid map using the robot's laser scans and motion data.
+SLAM Toolbox builds a 2D occupancy grid map using the robot's laser scans and motion data.

-Here is the kitchen map made by my robot R4 as it circled the kitchen.
+Here is the kitchen map created by my robot, R4, as it circled the kitchen.

 <a href="/assets/slam/mapping.png" target="_blank">
   <img src="/assets/slam/mapping.png" />